chafla/firstproject/README.md

 Why a Google Sheet and not a reasonable database, you might ask?

 Two reasons.
-First, familiarity at the time, and second, for easy data processing/charting if I want.
+First, familiarity at the time, and second, for easy data processing and demonstration.

 Some of the code structure and practices are a little rough, but they are mostly in the same general format they were written in originally.